Wimmics/HOWTO_Virtuoso-Docker/Advanced/TipsTricks.md

 ?s ?p ?o
 }
 ```
 will return results containing duplicate triples.
-Graphs are supposed to be sets of triples, as such querying the graph resulting of the union of two graphs should have duplicated values.
-Because Virtuoso considered triples as quads in their inner workings, it duplicates results without apparent differences.
+Graphs are supposed to be sets of triples, as such querying the graph resulting of the union of two graphs should not have duplicated values.
+Because Virtuoso considered triples as quads in their inner workings, it considers identical triples as different quads and duplicate then in the results.
 When possible, the `DISTINCT` keyword should be used to remove duplicate values.

 ## The "ResultSetMaxRows" parameter applies to inner queries